 - Summit Credit Union

 Keep in mind that this list is by no means exhaustive.
-Your skills in cybersecurity are in high demand at companies in almost every industry.
+Your cybersecurity skills are in high demand at companies in almost every industry.

 Years of experience for CySA+ professionals

 The CySA+ certification is a big professional benefit, but it’s not the only thing employers look at when they’re considering hiring you.
 How many years of work experience you have is another major factor.